LeeAnnEditor/o365hq/blog/Computing is not just about computers.md

 Teams launched worldwide in March 2017 and has seen multiple updates since, including education features, guest access, and tighter app integration.
-At Ignite, Microsoft proudly shared new capabilites of
+At Ignite, Microsoft proudly shared new capabilities of Teams.
-Teams:

 ### Background blur